This is a preview of the content in our Greek Islands app. Get the app to:

 An island crowned with forests and lying in the sea like the backbone of an ass.
 Archilochos, 7th century BC

-With its many beaches it’s a very touristy place, but it’s also an island with a history and character, with fascinating relics of the past to explore.
+With its 56 beautiful beaches it’s a very touristy place, (especially popular with northern Greeks and Bulgarians who can drive here).
+But it’s also an island with a history and character, with fascinating relics of the past to explore.
 Wherever you sleep, come armed: the mosquitoes are vivacious, vicious and voracious.
 Sea urchins can be a problem too, but they’re a sign that the sea here is very, very clean.

 History